ElvisWang2010/WROFE-2025/README.md

 ## Component Structure
 ### Chassis
-We used a non-prebuilt ACXWA CD chassis, originally designed to support adjustable lengths.
-However, our redesign of the component connecting the front and rear sections restrictes the ability to change lengths.
-As a result, the final design is fixed to a single size (1/24 scale).
+For our build, we selected the ACXWA CD chassis, a non-prebuilt frame originally crafted with a modular design to provide adjustable lengths between 1/28 and 1/24 scale.
+However, during the course of our development, we redesigned the component that connects the front and rear sections to improve structural stablility.
+This modification essentially locked the chassis into a fixed position, limiting it to a 1/24 scale (16.2cm).
+While adjustable lenghts provides flexibility, in turn they introduce structual weakness.
+Our fixed build removes this weak point creating a rigid, non sliding frame.
-##### Pros
+#### Pros
-- Very cost effective
+- Costing a mere $27 CAD compared to the average $100, the chassis is very cost effective.
 - Comes with a motor stand
 - Large turning angle
+- Compact
-##### Cons
+#### Cons
 - Frictrionless tires
 - Unequal turning angles
 - Poor quality